SAP-archive/teched2020-DEV164/exercises/ex8/README.md

 }
 ````

-## Exercise 8.4 - Assign the navigation logic to the sensor items
+## Exercise 8.4 - Assign the Navigation Logic to the Sensor Items

-After implementing the navigation logic you have to assign it to a control.
+After implementing the navigation logic you'll need to assign it to a control, so it can be triggered by the user.

 1. Open `SensorManager/webapp/view/Sensors.view.xml`.

-2. Add the `press` attribute to the `sap.m.CustomListItem` and assign the newly created function.
+2. Add the `press` event to the `sap.m.CustomListItem` control and assign the newly created function.

 ***SensorManager/webapp/view/Sensors.view.xml***